DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/06assistantwebdeveloper.md

 know that one core question welcoming the user to the website could solve the puzzle of abstraction which most institutions suffer from in the online sphere.
-Most core questions of institutions are found on their *About*-page, above or below the paragraphs which describe their history.
+Most core questions of institutions are found on their About-page, above or below the paragraphs which describe their history.

 For Larry, situating this information on that particular page was